qadenz/qadenz.github.io/_docs/commands-overview.md

 2. Initialize a `WebElement` using the provided `Locator` instance.
 3. Perform the `WebElement` or `Actions` command.
 4. Catch and log any exceptions that are thrown.
-5. If an exception is caught, capture a screenshot of the application under test.
+5. If an exception is caught, capture a screenshot of the UI under test.
-6. Re-throw the exception to stop execution of the test.
+6. Throw the exception to stop execution of the test.

 All `WebCommander` commands include an Explicit Wait during `WebElement` initialization.
 Commands that involve a Click action include a wait for the clickability of the target element.
 All other commands include a wait for the visibility of the target element to be `true`.